mbeaudru/modern-js-cheatsheet/readme.md

 #### Detailed explanation

 Static methods can be called within another static method by using the `this` keyword, this doesn't work for non-static methods though.
-Non-static methods cannot directly access static method using the `this` keyword.
+Non-static methods cannot directly access static methods using the `this` keyword.

 ##### Calling other static methods from a static method.